Reviews You Can Rely On

 Weather Resistance

 True weather resistance with the Flat Tarp will depend on your pitch style and location choice.
-Both go a long way towards having a great night sheltered underneath inclement weather.
+Both go a long way towards having a great night sheltered from inclement weather.
 It will demand more patience and experience to set this tarp up than it would a full-featured ultralight shelter.
 The DCF laminate material is waterproof and doesn't stretch, which are both attributes you want to look for to have a fuss-free pitch that doesn't need to be looked at with one eye open during the night.
 If you need bug protection, you will need a separate mesh system — loops are available to tie and hang such a system.

 If foul weather is anticipated, several pitch options are usually employed, including the dart-like “storm pitch” or simply pitching the tarp lower to the ground than you would normally.
 Both types of pitches will impact the amount of usable space underneath the tarp.
 That's something to think about if you're sharing this shelter with someone else.
+“I spent a few spare afternoons myself just playing around in the park, learning different pitching techniques.
+It's part of the fun of owning a tarp!”, our lead tester tells us.

 hyperlite mountain gear flat tarp - an example of a storm pitch in the san juans on the colorado trail...